Post

 This way, the Firebase App Distribution Release Notes will include the Job Run ID.

 The GAS Web App packaging tool platform connects to the GitHub API to get GitHub Actions run records.
 We directly use the Job Run ID from the API to query the Firebase App Distribution API.
-If the Release Notes contain *ID: XXX*, we can find the corresponding packaging record.
+If the Release Notes contain a version with *ID: XXX*, we can find the corresponding packaging record.

 Mapping between two tool platforms without using any database.